betternick/CPSC-210-individual-project.-Point-of-sale-software/README.md

 PHASE-1
 - As a user, I want to be able to save a menu.
 - As a user, I want to be able to load a saved menu.

+Phase-4
+ - Task 2: I implemented Option 1.
+I did this by making the Menu class robust by having the "addMenuItem" method throw the DuplicateMenuItemException exception if a duplicate menu item is created.